 Research Seminar (401).
 Concentrators may fulfill the Senior Program requirement through satisfactory completion (a grade of at least C-) of the research seminar.
-This course may emphasize the critical evaluation of scholarship in a specific field, culminating in a historiographical essay or primary research culminating in an original essay based upon primary sources and informed by the relevant scholarship.
+This course emphasizes the critical evaluation of scholarship in a specific field, culminating in either a historiographical essay or an original essay based upon primary sources and informed by the relevant scholarship.

 A minor in history consists of five courses.
 Beginning with the class of 2019, one of these five courses must be a Writing Intensive 100-level course and at least one must be at the 300 level or higher, as approved by the department.
-Only one 100-level course will count toward a minor.
+Only two 100-level courses will count toward a minor.

 A student wishing to be certified to teach social studies in grades 7-12 should contact Susan Mason, director of the Education Studies Program, as early as possible.